tableau/webdataconnector/_posts/2018-11-12-wdc-supported-lib.md

 ---
 title: "Support for WDC Libraries to Change in Tableau 2019.1"
 abstract: "Web Data Connectors that use versions of the WDC client library (prior to v2.0.2) will display a warning in Tableau 2019.1.
-When Tableau 2019.2 is released, those WDCs will not run unless they have been updated."
+In a future release of Tableau, those WDCs will not run unless they have been updated."
 ---

 Web Data Connectors (WDC) that use versions of the WDC client library (prior to v2.0.2) will display a warning in Tableau 2019.1.

 `Warning - This version of the Web Data Connector library is deprecated...`

 If you are using a Web Data Connector and see this warning message, contact the developer of the connector directly.
-When Tableau 2019.2 is released, a WDC that uses one of the specified libraries will not run, unless the developer updates the WDC to use a supported version of the library.
+In the future, a WDC that uses one of the specified libraries will not run, unless the developer updates the WDC to use a supported version of the library.

 ### Versions of the WDC library that will not be supported